 Also, some good stretches can improve this condition.

-With this type of stretch, it can help in keeping the trapezius muscle from getting too tight.
+This type of stretch can help in keeping the trapezius muscle from getting too tight.
 It can also relieve some tensions.
 So, how to do it?

 - Sit up straight.